 - Thoughts on Ord’s “Why I’m Not a Negative Utilitarian”

 I also work on animal ethics and effective animal advocacy, and the following are my most important such material:

 - Reducing Suffering among Invertebrates Such as Insects

 - How Good or Bad Is the Life of an Insect?

 - How Many Non-human Animals Should There Be?
 (Recorded talk: audio + slides)

 - A Virtue of Precaution Regarding the Moral Status of Animals with Uncertain Sentience.
 With Christian Munthe.
-Forthcoming in Journal of Agricultural and Environmental Ethics.
+In Journal of Agricultural and Environmental Ethics (2017).
 Official full-text view-only; preprint PDF